Best Day Trips from Cancun with Kids

 Tulum Ruins (1.5 hours)

 These clifftop Maya ruins overlooking the Caribbean are stunning and manageable with kids.
 The site is small enough to explore in an hour, and you can swim at the beach below the ruins afterward.
 Go early morning for cooler temperatures and fewer crowds.
+By 11 a.m. it's a sunburn factory.

-Xcaret or Xel-Ha (1-1.5 hours)
+Xcaret or Xel-Há (1-1.5 hours)

 Puerto Morelos (30 min)